 The world woke up to the horrors of nuclear weapons when the U.S dropped atomic bombs on Hiroshima and Nagasaki in August 1945.
-Besides killing thousands of civilians, they caused decades of damage and destruction because of radiation exposure.
+Besides killing thousands of civilians, exposure to radiation caused decades of damage and destruction.

 Ever since, there have been several global efforts to prevent the spread of nuclear weapons.
 In 1970, the landmark Nuclear Non-proliferation Treaty (NPT) was signed by 191 countries.
 The treaty is still in effect and aims to prevent the spread of nuclear weapons and promote peaceful uses of nuclear energy.
 The IAEA (International Atomic Energy Agency) enforces the treaty and inspects the use of nuclear material, especially by rogue countries.

 In 2007, ICAN was created in Australia with a goal to "outlaw and eliminate all nuclear weapons".
 The ICAN founders felt that the previous Non-proliferation Treaty was not doing its part in banning nuclear weapons completely -- the way that biological weapons, chemical weapons, and landmines have been banned under international law.